OliverSieweke/oliversieweke/content/projects/dragoon/main-description.md

 Dragoon is a program I wrote for my [theater friends](https://theaterimnu.de/) to automatise their subtitle creation.
 They are performing french plays in Berlin and were spending an incredible time tediously copy-pasting and formatting translations into a powerpoint files.

 Dragoon is a configurable subtitle builder that does it all in a matter of seconds.
-You can check it out and upload your files to be transformed [here](http://www.dragoon.eu/).
+You can check it out and upload your files to be transformed.

 It can even take several translations and synchronize them.